TN 3 (07-24)

 1. Impairment-related expenses

 When we make a substantial gainful activity (SGA) decision, we can deduct the cost of items and services that a ticketholder pays out of pocket that are needed to work because of their impairment.
 Some examples are: medicines, co-pays, service animals, counseling services, and attendant care services.
 It does not matter if the items/services are also needed for normal daily activities.
 We can usually deduct the cost of these same items from earned income to determine the SSI payment.
-(See DI 10520.001 and SI 00820.540 for more information on IRWE.)
+(For more information on IRWE, see DI 10520.001 and SI 00820.540.)

 2. Subsidies and special conditions

 When making an SGA determination, we use only earnings that represent the real value of the work performed.
-When someone's earnings are subsidized, he/she is receiving more pay than the actual value of the services he/she performed.
+When someone's earnings are subsidized, they are receiving more pay than the actual value of the services they performed.
 (For more information on subsidies, see DI 10505.010)

 3. Unincurred business expenses (self-employed only)

 We deduct the value of self-employment business support that someone gives a ticketholder without cost, when making an SGA determination.
-(See DI 10510.012 on unincurred business expenses.)
+(For unincurred business expenses, see DI 10510.012.)

 4. Unsuccessful work attempts

 We do not count earnings during an unsuccessful work attempt when making an SGA determination.
-An unsuccessful work attempt is an effort to do substantial work, which the ticketholder stopped or reduced to below the SGA level after a short time (6 months or less) because of his/her disability, or removal of special conditions related to the disability.
-(See DI 11010.145 for more information on unsuccessful work attempts.)
+An unsuccessful work attempt is an effort to do substantial work, which the ticketholder stopped or reduced to below the SGA level after a short time (6 months or less) because of their disability, or removal of special conditions related to the disability.
+(For more information on unsuccessful work attempts, see DI 11010.145.)

 5. Expedited reinstatement of benefits